After a value has been established in the

 - Method 1: Phase Adjustment (type = 2’b00)

 system_timercan be shifted in time by a specific amount (that is, a phase shift) using the system timer phase adjustment method.
-The provided adjustment is defined to be in units of 2-8 ns and is directly added to
+The provided adjustment is signed and is in units of 2-8 ns which are directly added to

 - Method 2: Coarse Frequency Set (type = 2’b01)

 - In this mode, you can define a new increment value that is to be added